 - 4 Pork Chops: each marinade is perfect for about (4) 1 inch thick pork chops.

-- Sauce: if you want you can make a double batch of your marinade and use the extra to make a sauce.
-Simply combine your marinade ingredients in a small sauce pan, let simmer for 5-10 minutes or until it starts to thicken.
+- Sauce: option to make a double batch of the marinade and use the extra to make a sauce for dipping after they are cooked.
+Pour half the double batch of marinade over the pork chops and put the rest in a small saucepan, let simmer over medium heat on the stove top for 5-10 minutes or until it starts to thicken.
 Remove and let cool (it will thicken more as it cools).
-Note: this probably isn’t necessary for the Balsamic Apricot since it is already pretty thick – simply warm that one up before using as a sauce!
+Note: this probably isn’t necessary for the Balsamic Apricot marinade, since it is already pretty thick – simply warm that one up before using as a sauce!

 - Paleo: smokey maple + honey garlic are paleo (use coconut aminos instead of soy sauce).
-The all-purpose and balsamic apricot are not paleo (although the all-purpose one could be pretty easily with some small changes).
+The all-purpose and balsamic apricot are not paleo compliant.

 - Gluten-Free: use coconut aminos or tamari instead of soy sauce.